HarryMcCarney/ChessAnalytics/README.md

 # An empirical approach to chess improvement

-A "work in progress" to try and discover if players of online chess improve, and what do the ones who improve do.
+A "work in progress" to try and discover if players of online chess improve, and what the ones who improve do.

 Having played a lot of online chess myself, and found improving my rating to be pretty tricky, I wondered if most people are actually getting better.

 Chess improvement is a huge field and focuses on things like opening theory.
 Books, videos, and blogs try to analytically prove that the properties of a particular opening or strategy will give an advantage.
-But its very hard to know what works - particularly for players of different standards.
+But it's very hard to know what works - particularly for players of different standards.

-However, Lichess has a fairly open api with game and rating histories for all players, so it's now possible to take a purely empirical approach to chess improvement.
+However, Lichess has a fairly open API with game and rating histories for all players, so it's now possible to take a purely empirical approach to chess improvement.

 Instead of asking, "How do I improve?", we can ask "What do players who improve do?".